Nelson Asofa-Solomona: 2020

-In the 2020 NRL Grand Final, Asofa-Solomona helped lead Melbourne to victory in their 20-26 win over the Minor Premiers Penrith.
+In the 2020 NRL Grand Final, Asofa-Solomona helped lead Melbourne to victory in their 20–26 win over the Minor Premiers Penrith.
 Asofa-Solomona played in 20 games in the 2020 NRL season, scoring four tries.

 2021

 Asofa-Solomona played a total of 17 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
-Asofa-Solomona played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.
+Asofa-Solomona played in two finals matches including the preliminary final where Melbourne suffered a shock 10–6 loss against eventual premiers Penrith.
 He scored a try in the match but it was ruled out for obstruction.

 2022 & 2023

 Asofa-Solomona played 23 games for Melbourne in the 2022 NRL season as the club finished 5th on the table and were eliminated in the first week of the finals by Canberra.
 Following Melbourne's loss to Canterbury in round 2 of the 2023 NRL season, it was announced that Asofa-Solomona would miss six weeks with a high grade MCL injury.

+He played 20 games for Melbourne in the 2023 NRL season as the club finished third on the table.
+He played in all three finals matches as Melbourne were defeated in the preliminary final by Penrith.

+2024

+On 21 August 2024, Asofa-Solomona was inducted as a life member of the Melbourne Storm.

+On 24 August 2024, Asofa-Solomona scored a try against the Dolphins in a 48-6 win.
+He played a total of 19 matches for Melbourne in the 2024 NRL season as the club finished as minor premiers.
+He missed the clubs 2024 NRL Grand Final loss against Penrith due to suspension.

+2025

+Asofa-Solomona played 12 games for Melbourne in the 2025 NRL season.
+He missed the 2025 NRL Grand Final loss against Brisbane due to suspension.
+On 9 October, the Melbourne outfit announced that Asofa-Solomona had departed the club.